raspberrypilearning/xai-challenge-text-classifier/en/step_3.md

 Now that you have trained your model, it is time to test it to see how successful it is.

+--- collapse ---
+---
+title: Training Data vs. Testing Data
+---

+To teach a computer program a specific task, we provide it with a particular set of data called **training data**.
+This set is similar to the exercises in a textbook that have answers; they help in understanding and practicing the topic.

+After processing the training data, it's essential to check the program's performance.
+For this, we introduce it to a new set of data known as **testing data**.
+Think of this as taking a quiz or test at school: the questions aren't identical to what you practiced, but they cover the same topic.

+**Why Keep Them Separate?**
+If we use the same data for both training and testing, it's like giving you a maths test with the exact same questions you practised with.
+You might get all the answers right, but it doesn't show if you understand the topic broadly.
+It only shows that you know those specific questions.

+Similarly, if we test the computer program with the same data it trained on, we can't be sure if it has learned the task broadly or if it just "remembers" that specific data.
+By using different data for testing, we can get a better idea of how well the program can handle new, unseen situations.

+So, it's essential to keep training and testing data separate to ensure that the computer program can perform the task accurately in various situations, not just the ones it has seen before.

+--- /collapse ---

 --- task ---

 To see how successful your model is at classifying heroes and villains, test your model by typing a quote into the field that appears.